reddymanyam/Foodie-Flow/Readme.md

 For SPA(single page applications) used routers, imported from the react-router-dom,<br>

 ### useState
 In this project, we utilize the `useState` hook from React to manage local state within functional components.
-It provides a concise way to handle component-level state without the need for class components. import React, { useState } from 'react';<br>
+It provides a concise way to handle component-level state without the need for class components.<br> import React, { useState } from 'react';<br>

 ### useEffect